CellarPro Recessed Ceiling Mount 4000Scmr-EC #34217

 CellarPro's 4000Scmr-EC Recessed Ceiling Mount split cooling system features an evaporator (2/5 Ton Nominal) that is designed to be recessed in the ceiling.
 This unit is suitable for wine cellars up to 1000* cubic feet in both commercial and residential wine cellars.

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-4000Scmr units also are significantly quieter than comparable units from other manufacturers.
+4000Scmr-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other manufacturers.

 All ceiling-mount units include our remote display with 20-feet of low-voltage wiring (additional wiring available upon request) and an integrated condensate pump as standard equipment.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.